EffectOrientedProgramming/book/Chapters/05_Testing.md

 Here, `zipPar` runs the `nightlyBatch` and `timeTravel` operations in parallel.
 This ensures that the `nightlyBatch` Effect completes by moving the clock forward 24 hours.

-By using a simulated Clock, we no longer rely on real-world time.
 This test runs in real-world milliseconds instead of an entire day.

+Using a simulated Clock means we no longer rely on real-world time.
 Tests are also more predictable because time adjustments are fully controlled.

 #### Targeting Failure-Prone Time Bands